mlaursen/react-md/.github/CONTRIBUTING.md

 the `start`, `test`, and `watch` commands.
 Running `yarn start` will start up the documentation server using [nextjs] and the `watch` command will dynamically start up `tsc` watchers for each package when a file change is detected as well as re-distributing any changed scss files.
-Otherwise run:
+If you want to see any additional useful dev utils and scripts, run:

 ```bash
 $ yarn dev-utils --help
 ```

-to see any additional useful dev utilities and scripts.

 [lerna]: https://lernajs.io/
 [yarn]: https://yarnpkg.com